 Worry much?
 Yeah, me too.
-I am a recovering worrier.
+I am a recovered worrier.
 I was born with a talent to turn the smallest of tasks or mistakes into a near effort for world peace.
 Truly, it was remarkable.
-I spent so much of my life twisted up in knots of anxiety, only to feel depressed about how I was “incapable of doing anything right”.
-I know you want to hang out with the old me, don’t you?
+So much of my life was spent twisted up in knots of anxiety– only left me depressed because of how I was “incapable of doing anything right”.

 During my battle with postpartum depression and anxiety (see the story here, scroll) I uncovered a lot of tools to help me reach a place of freedom.
-One of the most powerful was the Anxiety List.
-I know this sounds counterintuitive- list out all your problems to feel better- but hear me out.
+One of the most powerful was what I call The Anxiety List.
+It’s almost that simple.

 HOW CERTAIN ARE YOU?

-Anxiety is caused by those thoughts that have no place to land.
-Like a bird flying over the vast waters, they simply go and go and go until there is finally a resting place.
+Anxiety is caused by thoughts which have no place to land.
+As a bird flies over the vast waters, they have no choice but to keep going until there is a resting place.

-One way to manage and even CRUSH anxiety is to give those anxious thoughts a place to land.
+One way to manage and even CRUSH anxiety is to give those anxious thoughts a place to settle down.
 A solution per se.
-Now don’t sweat it, you’ll see how you don’t have to solve every problem to find relief.
+Don’t sweat it, you won’t have to solve every problem to find relief.

 1 Peter 5:7 Give all your worries and cares to God, for he cares about you.
 (NLT)

 Now, if you are a Christian like I am, this list has an easy first solution to every problem: Giving your cares to God.